 Figure 7: the app screen layout and explanations

-The help menu for the application is pretty simple pop-up window which displays the most common problems and answers to them for the user.
+The help menu for the application is a simple pop-up window which displays the most common problems and answers to them for the user.
 It is accessible through the question mark button in the toolbar in the both main and application selection screen.
 User can scroll down the help menu for more questions and answers.
 When user wants to exit the menu there is a button with an arrow in bottom of the menu which enables user to exit whenever it is wanted.

 b)